 - Quiet study floors are conducive to independent study free of distractions.
 Conversations, cell phones, and collaborative study are not permitted.
-Cell phones and pagers should be set to silent mode on the Quiet study floors.
+Cell phones should be set to silent mode on the Quiet study floors.
 Cell phone conversations are allowed only in the elevator and restroom areas on these floors.

 Posting or Distributing Materials/Solicitation:

 The Library does not provide bulletin boards for posting announcements.
 The Library reserves the right to remove and dispose of any unauthorized materials placed in, or posted on, the library building or its premises.